Blue Economy

 territory

-• Manage without a business plan (or Excel spreadsheets)
+• Managing without a business plan (or Excel spreadsheets)

-• Decide from the financial statements (balance sheet & income statement)
+• Decision-making based on financial statements (balance sheet & income statement)